vnguyendon/gw-config-apis/bot/sequences/README.md

 ## Scenario

 In this sequence, as a user:
-* The bot asksme a question (A little comfort?
+* The bot asksme a question ("A little comfort?")
-* The bot suggests answers as a set of commands (Yes or No)
+* The bot suggests answers as a set of commands ("Yes" or "No")
 * I pick Yes
-* The bot suggests two message Intentions (Poems and positive thoughts)
+* The bot suggests two message categories (Poems and positive thoughts)
-* I choose one of those two Intentions
+* I pick one
-* The bot displays a random message from the selected Intention
+* The bot displays a random message from the message categorie (also called an Intention) that I picked

 ## Asking a question